-2.13 INTERNAL AUDIT
+2.20 INTERNAL AUDIT

 The internal audit team of Allfunds Bank Group (also known as Internal Audit Allfunds - AIA) has its headquarters in Madrid.
-The scope of AIA's work includes all the activities and functions of LHC4 (UK) Limited.
+The scope of AIA's work includes all the activities and functions of Allfunds (UK) Limited.

-2.13.1 OBJECTIVES AND FUNCTIONS ASSIGNED TO THE INTERNAL AUDIT DEPARTMENT
+2.20.1 OBJECTIVES AND FUNCTIONS ASSIGNED TO THE INTERNAL AUDIT DEPARTMENT the effectiveness of governance, risk management and control over current and evolving risks.

-The objective of AIA is to provide independent, reliable, valued, insightful and timely assurance to the Board and Executive Management over the effectiveness of governance, risk management and control over current and evolving risks.
+The objective of AIA is to provide independent, reliable, valued, insightful and timely assurance to the Board and Executive Management over